 As beliefs, ideas, as well as product and service “trends”, are adopted by an ever-growing number of individuals, the rate of adoption of these speeds up – and this applies perfectly to social media.
 New ideas, fads, and trends have the potential to reach large groups of people in a short time – and the more people they reach, the more likely it is for others to “jump on the bandwagon” when seeing them.
 This is called the “Bandwagon effect” – a phenomenon where the rate of adoption of a trend, for example, is likely to grow in parallel with the number of individuals that have already embraced it.
 In economics, the bandwagon effect is a lot like a positive feedback loop that pushes even more consumers toward purchasing a certain product or service.
 This can be observed in many areas – one example would be the one of Stephen Curry, a point guard at the Golden State Warriors, whose jersey sales exploded after the NBA team won the finals in 2015.
 In the first two weeks of the following season, the sales of the jersey saw a more than 400% growth due to the large number of “bandwagon fans” that started showing interest in the team after it won.

 On social networks, convincing individual users to purchase a certain product, start using a certain service or even choose a certain destination is far easier if their peers have already done so.
 Given that they are a massive global community, social media makes the perfect medium for promoting brands, products, and services, and even more so in this day and age when more than 70% of all consumers rely on social media to make purchase decisions.
 And the number of people present on one of the many social networks is growing every day.
 These services are also becoming much more diverse – there are many smaller ones that focus on specific niches and attract highly specialized audiences and massive global networks with hundreds of millions of users from all over the world.
 Each age group seems to prefer a different one – those over a certain age have grown accustomed to Facebook while the younger audiences flock to services like Instagram and Snapchat.
-This makes it much easier for marketers to get the message exactly to the people they want to reach.
+This makes it much easier for marketers to reach out to social media Influencers and Bloggers.

 The social media influence on purchasing decisions will continue to grow, with or without influencers.
 The social aspect of purchasing means that those brands that take a more strategic approach to social media influence will be the winners tomorrow.